 It may sometimes happen that some of the actions cannot be executed on secure messages or envelopes.
 In such a case, the program ignores them and executes only valid actions.
 If all actions, in turn, cannot be applied to secure messages and envelopes, then the original secure messages are sent intact.

 The table below shows which actions are performed directly on secure messages, which force the creation of envelopes and which are excluded from processing:

 |Strip / dump attachments||X No||X No|

-Study the examples below to get a better understanding in what scenarios the aforementioned actions will be applied to secure or envelope messages:
+Study the examples below to better understand in which scenarios the aforementioned actions will be applied to secure messages or envelope messages:

 - If there is only the Auto respond or the Forward message action set in a rule, then one of these actions is applied to a secure message.

 - If there are only both the Auto respond and the Forward message actions set in a rule, then they are applied to a secure message.

 - If there are either the Auto respond and/or the Forward message action set in a rule and there is at least one other action that requires creation of an envelope message, then the Auto respond and/or the Forward message actions are applied to the envelope.
 The rest of actions if present, in turn, are executed in one of the patterns described above.